 Since 1991, emissions of nitrogen oxides per tonne kilometer transported (g/tkm) within the Lufthansa Group have already been cut by 25.3 per cent.
 The Lufthansa Group supports the goal of the Advisory Council for Aviation Research and Innovation in Europe (ACARE), which envisages a reduction in nitrogen oxide emissions of 80 percent by the year 2020.
 This value has been calculated based on an aircraft with the most up-to-date technology this year, relative to the baseline year 2000.

 03 Modernise the fleet

 Green technologies will only be implemented if airlines continuously modernize their fleets.
-Over the next ten years, the Lufthansa Group will receive a new, fuel-efficient aircraft every two weeks on average.
+The Lufthansa Group is continuously investing in new, more fuel-efficient aircraft.
 The CO2 savings compared with previous models will be up to 25 per cent.

 04 Promote alternative fuels